b0ga2/teseSGX/listSOA.md

 - How (Your Solution): SGX offers a new solution for this exact problem.

-- The Challenge: This is difficult because the complex ML and statistical analysis required for high accuracy will not fit in SGX's limited memory.
+- The Challenge: Data processing inside SGX limited memory

 - Your Contribution: Therefore, your thesis builds the necessary platform and execution environment to solve this specific, unaddressed challenge.